The Rainshadow Team

 Al BergsteinPhotographer, Webmaster,Videographer

 Al Bergstein is an IT professional running Mountainstone Consulting in Port Townsend.
-In addition to managing Rainshadow Journal’s web site, he creates video productions and plays Brazilian Choro music on mandolin.
-Al has lived in Port Townsend since 1999.
+Al also creates video productions and plays Brazilian Choro music on mandolin.
+He has lived in Port Townsend since 1999.
 Check out Al’s work at : https://albergstein.myportfolio.com/

 Joel RogersPhotojournalist & Founding Member